 Ask any breastfeeding mom of a newborn and she will tell you that it feels like all she does is breastfeed, and there is no schedule.
 That's because in the early weeks, babies are not yet efficient at nursing and they get tired easily.
 They are also building mom's milk supply and go through frequent growth spurts.

 However, all is not lost when it comes to schedules.
-My point is more to adjust your expectations and definitions, and don’t judge yourself as failing if you don’t have a schedule, because the truth is most babies are not on any regular set schedule during the first four months of life.
+My point is more to adjust your expectations and definitions, and don't judge yourself as failing if you don't have a schedule, because the truth is most babies are not on any regular set schedule during the first four months of life.
 You can however look for a pattern that may follow something like: baby wakes up, baby eats; baby is changed/plays/is held and within 1.5-2 hours of being awake is ready to fall asleep again.
 Newborns typically sleep best for naps and nighttime sleep when they are swaddled, so after your baby has been awake for 1.5-2 hours try putting him/her down to sleep again.
 This is a loose kind of schedule that seems to work well for many babies and is something you can try and apply to your little one.
-If it doesn’t work so well, don’t worry most babies’ start to settle into a more predictable pattern at around 4-5 months of life all by themselves.
+If it doesn't work so well, don't worry most babies' start to settle into a more predictable pattern at around 5 months of age all by themselves.
 Though fair warning, babies grow and change constantly especially during the first year, and so do their "schedules"!